New insights for the multivariate square-root lasso: Introduction

 \section{Introduction}

-Modelling the linear relationship between a $p$-variate vector of predictors and a $q$-variate vector of responses is a central task in multivariate analysis.
-In this article, we will assume that the $n$ observed response vectors $\mby_1, \dots, \mby_n$ are realizations of the random vectors
+Modeling the linear relationship between a $p$-variate vector of predictors and a $q$-variate vector of responses is a central task in multivariate analysis.
+In this article, we will assume that the observed response vectors for the $n$ subjects in the study, $\mby_1, \dots, \mby_n$, are realizations of the random vectors